tpalzkill/function_ish/README.md

 open part1/assignment.html
 ```

 You'll see a page that looks like this.
+Locate the area that shows how many tests are passing, and how many are failing.

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/103/javascript-statements-passing-failing.png)

-Locate the area that shows how many tests are passing, and how many are failing.

-## How to proceed
+### How to proceed

 In your text editor, open `assignment.js`.

 You'll see instructions on how to proceed.
 Write code to make each function pass the test, using the provided links to learn about how to do so.

 After making each change:

-- Tab over to the browser with `COMMAND+TAB`
+- Tab over to the browser with `Command` + `Tab`
-- Refresh the browser with `COMMAND+R`
+- Refresh the browser with `Command` + `R`
 - Scroll to the first failing test (in red) and use the information provided to help you figure out what's next

-You will tab/refresh hundreds of times during this challenge.
+You'll tab/refresh hundreds of times during this challenge.
 Check your work after every small change :)

-## Wrestle with it
+### Wrestle with it

-You may encounter challenges that seem confusing, or impossible.
-Don't fret - _that's the point_!!
+You may encounter challenges that seem confusing or impossible.
+Don't fret—that's the point!
 This exercise is designed to challenge you.
 Resist the urge to just copy/paste code from your classmates, but definitely ask for help and talk to your peers.

-## What success looks like
+### What success looks like

-When you are done, your page should look like this:
+When you are done, your page should look like this.
+When you see green check marks next to each exercise, all tests are passing and you're done with the main assignment.

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/104/javascript-statements-passing.png)

-- All tests should be passing
-- You'll see green check boxes next to the things that are done

-## Stretch Goal
+### Stretch Goal

 Want more?
 There's a _whole nother test suite_ just waiting for you!

 ```
-open bonus.html
+open part1/bonus.html
 ```

 Then look at `bonus.js` to see what to do.
 You know the drill :)